barronwei/ilp-settlement-paypal/README.md

 This repository houses an implementation of an ILP settlement engine for PayPal!

 Due to the limitations of `paypal-rest-sdk`, this settlement engine requires transactions to occur between PayPal business accounts.
-In order to listen for payments, this engine requires manual configuration of an endpoint for Instant Payment Notifications.
+In order to listen for payments, this engine requires manual configuration of account settings to include an endpoint for Instant Payment Notifications.

 ## Usage